 Cacao contains four times the amount of catechins as green tea, so a recommended daily serving of 2 ounces of Diaspora Co Anamalai Cacao not only provides the body with a host of antioxidants, but essential magnesium.
 Note: adding milk to the chocolate interferes with the absorption of its antioxidants.
 Instead try homemade raw chocolate; using cacao powder, melted coconut butter and adaptogenic herbs— blend together and freeze for quick bites any time.

 Phytonutrients found in red grapes can slow down the formation of destructive reactive oxygen species that form in skin cells, which has been linked to sun damage and skin cancer.
 They also contain proanthocyanidins and other polyphenols (found in the grape’s seeds) that inhibit skin cancer induced by UV rays.

-Keep red grapes in the freezer to use as ice cubes in summer tonics, and use fresh bunches of grapes to mix into nut and fruit-based summer salads.
+Keep red grapes in the freezer to use as ice cubes in summer tonics, and use fresh bunches of grapes to mix into summer salads or for a grab-and-go snack.

 Found in almonds, spinach and avocado

-Vitamin E, found in higher amounts in almonds, spinach and avocado, is a natural sun protectant and helps to repair the skin from sun exposure.
+A natural sun protectant, high amounts of Vitamin E is found in almonds, spinach and avocado.
+Vitamin E also helps to repair the skin from sun exposure.
 Additionally, almonds contain quercetin, which is shown to protect against UV damage and the wrinkle-causing breakdown of collagen.

-Beginning to see a theme?
-Keep almonds in tow for sun-time snacking as well as leafy greens and avocados to make simple afternoon salads as an easy way to pack in loads of nutrients that nourish and protect the body from the outside in.
+Keep almonds in tow for sun-time snacking as well as incorporating leafy greens and avocados to pack in loads of nutrients that nourish and protect the body from the outside in.